hunterward98/school_projects/README.txt.txt

 Some of these assignments I have added on to after the fact, and I have tried to keep their implementation as close to the original as possible.

-All of these assignments were developed using gedit in a virtual machine the school provides, based on lUbuntu.
+Most of these assignments were developed using gedit in a virtual machine the school provides, based on lUbuntu.
 It already comes with CMake and GTest installed for us, so development is really easy.
 Each one will come with a separate README with information on how it works, how it was compiled, and other relevant information.
+Any assignment that was developed a different way will be put in a folder titles accordingly.
+For example, any programs in Assembly will be put in the folder titled Assembly, and will have a README providing information on all programs and how they were constructed, tested, and ran.

 I hope this provides you a general idea of what I am capable of, as that is the whole point of this repository!
 I do not intend for others to try